RDDiaz/Probabilistic-Smart-Terrain/README.md

 The smartWaypoint script contains information regarding the individual waypoints that make up the grid.
 This information includes what needs can presently be satisfied at the individual waypoint, the probability that the waypoint will be able to satisfy a given need in the future, as well as the rate of degradation for needs at that waypoint location.
 During update() this script calculates and applies degradation to objects at its location according to the rate of degradation set by the user in the inspector.
 Lastly, this script is responsible for “removing” a need (setting its existence value to false for that waypoint) when an AI collides with it.
 The script is designed to allow the user to set all the initial values of the waypoint in the inspector.

-(Pictured: Inspector view of game objet with SmartWaypoint script attached)
+(Pictured: Inspector view of game object with SmartWaypoint script attached)

 ![smartterrain6](https://user-images.githubusercontent.com/28874711/32076335-9941a0c8-ba6d-11e7-9b86-c943ca78c030.png)

 WaypointGrid script: